amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    <div style="text-align: center;">Figure 2</div>

-Quantizers are stateful containing information of datatypes and quantization schemes, such as scale, zero_point, group size for per-group quantization, etc. Exporting is to store weights and quantizer states in some format.
+Quantizers are stateful containing information of data types and quantization schemes, such as scale, zero_point, group size for per-group quantization, etc. Exporting is to store weights and quantizer states in some format.